What is net pay

 Difference Between Gross vs Net Pay

 Generally, your gross salary appears at the top of your salary statement.
 It’s the total amount your employer pays you as per the job agreement.
-On the other side, the net salary is your take-home pay after deducting all the contributions, taxes from the gross salary.
+On the other side, the net salary is your take-home pay after deducting all the contributions, and taxes from the gross salary.

 Quick Sum Up